Hacker0x01/docs.hackerone.com/docs/hackers/hacker-mediation.md

 * A program claims a domain is in scope on their Security Page, then makes a last minute change to pull it out of scope based on your report.
 * A program clearly outlines a vulnerability in a particular domain as being worth a minimum bounty, but then awards less than that amount or no bounty at all without providing an explanation.

-*Note: Please don't share any report details with HackerOne in the initial request without explicit mutual agreement from the program.
-If more information is required to address the problem, HackerOne will arrange it with the program's security team.*
+><i>Note: Please don't share any report details with HackerOne in the initial request without explicit mutual agreement from the program.
+If more information is required to address the problem, HackerOne will arrange it with the program's security team.</i>

 ### Requesting Hacker Mediation
 In order to request mediation: